O2-CH4/About_Me/README.md

 - **Work 2**: Theoretical Questions + Code Implementations of Deep-RL Strategies (Sarsa (λ) & DQN)
 - **Project**: Trade-offs between Model-Free and Model-Based Reinforcement Learning Methods
   - Subject chosen for strong alignment with interest of designing architectures for Multi-Task Continual Learning Agents.
+  - Understanding and implementing MuZero was the key point of this project.